 Local volunteers tend to adopt a regular schedule (e.g. every Wednesday and Thursday) and focus on specific tasks.
 Those from further afield come for two-day sessions which we schedule every three or four weeks to attract a larger group, typically 6 - 8.
 Their work will be determined by what's needed on those dates, and the skills of those coming.
 They stay locally on the Thursday night and enjoy an evening out in the high-spots of Swanage!

-Here are provisional dates for our two-day volunteer workshop sessions for the second half of 2017.
+Provisional dates for the second half of 2018

 Claire Sheppy, Mary Bosworth and Stuart Magnus clean up components which have been stripped from Eddystone prior to its overhaul.

 Nick Thompson and Jim Bosworth fit new brake shoes to 80104 following its overhaul.

 We're a friendly bunch, and we welcome new volunteers.
 Whether you're highly skilled or just a generally handy person there will be work for you to do.
 The pay is terrible (i.e. nothing) but the tea is hot.
 Most tasks are tackled by small groups, so there's someone to chat to and to help each other out.